GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-interactivity/index.md

 ## Add custom menu items

-Custom Tabs will have a set of default actions provided by the browser.
-Those actions can include items like "Forward", "Page Info", "Refresh", "Find in Page" or "Open in Browser".
-You can add up to five menu items that will appear in the menu below the icon row and above the browser specific menu items.
+Custom tabs has as many as five default actions provided by the browser: "Forward", "Page Info", "Refresh", "Find in Page" and "Open in Browser".
+Additionally, you can add up to five more, which will be inserted between the icon row and the browser-provided items.
+(See the image below.)

 You can access your custom actions via the three dot menu in the top right corner:

-{% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/3WXYfUUMRMqzNwgIT1Ao.png", alt="Custom Tab with 5 custom menu items.", width="320", height="693", class="screenshot screenshot--filled" %}
+{% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/3WXYfUUMRMqzNwgIT1Ao.png", alt="Custom Tab with five custom menu items.", width="320", height="693", class="screenshot screenshot--filled" %}

 A menu item is added by calling [CustomTabsIntent.Builder#addMenuItem](https://developer.android.com/reference/androidx/browser/customtabs/CustomTabsIntent.Builder#addMenuItem(java.lang.String,android.app.PendingIntent)) with title and a [PendingIntent](https://developer.android.com/reference/android/app/PendingIntent) that browser will call on your behalf when the user taps the item are passed as parameters.